Logoi-Linguistics/Logoi-Linguistics/README.md

 <hr>

+# List-oriented Preamble

-An Attempt at a Pathetic Ethos of an Absurdly-Annoying Author
+### An Attempt at a Pathetic Ethos of an Absurdly-Annoying Author

+A Brief History of Attempted Acquisitions:
 - 1994-20XX: English
 - 2006-2007: Français
 - 2007-2013: Español & Русский